ananthakumaran/ananthakumaran.github.com/_posts/2019-06-12-elasticsearch-slowlog.md

 <img src="/public/images/es-slow-info.png" style="width: 200px; float: right"/>

-Now we can find queries that took more than 500 ms or group the values based on a field like *level*, etc. But there are still some cases where this is not sufficient.
+Now we can find queries that took more than 500 ms or group the logs based on a field like *level*, etc. But there are still some cases where this is not sufficient.
 Let say we want to see the top 10 slow queries based on the count, we can't simply group based on the